Erik Johannessen (musician): Career

 Johannessen grew up at Lambertseter and was educated in jazz at Trondheim Musikkonservatorium and the University of Oslo.
 He mainly plays jazz and pop music and works with music in many context.
-He has toured extensively in Europe and the rest of the world with Jaga Jazzist and Ensemble Denada, in Poland with Loud Jazz Band, and in Norway with other bands.
+He has toured extensively in Europe and the rest of the world with Jaga Jazzist and Ensemble Denada, in Poland with Loud Jazz Band and Wojciech Staroniewicz Quintet, and in Norway with other bands.

-He has played with Joshua Redman and Trondheim Jazzorkester, Eirik Hegdal, Terje Rypdal, Jon Balke, Erlend Skomsvoll, Maria Kannegaard, and his own band, Magic Pocket.
+He has played with Trondheim Jazzorkester in projects including Joshua Redman, Eirik Hegdal, Terje Rypdal, Jon Balke, Erlend Skomsvoll, Maria Kannegaard, and his own band, Magic Pocket.
 He has also released albums with Lord Kelvin and Magic Pocket.
-He received the Sparebank1 Midtnorges JazZtipendiat 2009/10 with Magic Pocket and was awarded the Spellemannprisen 2010 in open class for the album One-Armed Bandit with Jaga Jazzist.
+He received the Sparebank1 Midtnorges JazZtipendiat 2009/10 with Magic Pocket and was awarded the Spellemannprisen 2010 in open class for the album One-Armed Bandit with Jaga Jazzist, and in the jazz category with Trondheim Jazz Orchestra and GURLS in 2022.

 He has conducted, arranged, and composed for bands such as Kjellerbandet, Midtnorsk Ungdomstorband, Follo Big Band, Orkdal Storband, Kristiansund Storband, Vollen Big Band, Travelin' Storband and Sintefstorbandet.

-He has worked with Dum Dum Boys, Maria Mena, Martin Hagfors, and Jens Carelius.
+He is currently playing in Meg og kammeraten min together with Martin Hagfors and has released several albums with music for children.

+Johannessen composed film music for Knerten og Sjøormen (2020) together with Erlend Mokkelbost.

-Johannessen's first solo album Inkblots (2012) is free improvisation accompanied by bassist Jon Rune Power from the Frode Gjerstad Trio and Magic Pocket drummer Erik Nylander.
+Johannessen's first solo album Inkblots (2012) is free improvisation accompanied by bassist Jon Rune Strøm from the Frode Gjerstad Trio and Magic Pocket drummer Erik Nylander.

+He released The Signal (2025) as a trombone and electronics album.